 It’s harder to connect with your audience.
 If your blog is totally anonymous, it’s hard to build a rapport with your audience.
 If you don’t use your real name, never show your face, don’t share any details about your life, never share personal stories, etc. it can be really hard to connect with your readers.

 You may not get as much media exposure.
-If you aren’t willing to provide at least a name and a photo, you might find it hard to get media exposure for your blog, such as mentions in publications, interviews, podcast appearances, collaborations, etc.
+If you aren’t willing to provide at least a name and a photo, you might find it hard to get media exposure for your blog, such as mentions in publications, interviews, podcast appearances, and collaborations.
+This is a trade-off to maintaining anonymity.

 How to Start a Blog Anonymously